 Ricochet is probably the fastest of the five runs with bigger, sweeping turns interspersed with rooty sections.
 The top section is a gentle slope through the woods with a few small table-tops, before some big bermed turns into the steeper section of the course.
 While not as sheer as the Black Run, it still has plenty of challenge with fast off-camber sections and rooty drops, before a set of tighter switchbacks at the end.

 The Red Run doubles as the downhill for the XC loop.
 However, don’t be fooled into thinking that it’s easy.
-It’s not as steep as the other tracks, but it does contain a few surprises to keep riders on their toes, with off-camber rooty sections, technical switchbacks and a ladder at the end.
+It’s not as steep as the other tracks, but it does contain a few surprises to keep riders on their toes, with off-camber rooty sections, technical switchbacks and a boardwalk section at the end.
 This run is used by riders getting used to the steeper, tighter riding of Aston Hill and is a great trail to build skills in an environment where you can ride safely and as fast as your confidence allows.